 Disclose investment details

-Most sectors require significant investment to decarbonize, and companies should include a detailed financial plan including R&D costs.
+Most sectors require significant investment to decarbonise, and companies should include a detailed financial plan including R&D costs.
 These figures are best presented in a comparable format to strive for maximum impact, so that investors can appreciate the level of commitment to net-zero.
 Companies should also explain how they expect to fund the plan — like using carbon funds and impact investing mechanisms.

 Disclose the techniques in your plan

 The plan should be a core business strategy, not just fitting into it.
-This means outlining, in some detail, how execution of the decarbonization plan is cascaded within the organization, incorporated into business planning and aligned with the overall strategy.
+This means outlining, in some detail, how execution of the decarbonization plan is cascaded within the organisation, incorporated into business planning and aligned with the overall strategy.
 In particular, companies should anticipate the future impact of carbon pricing by introducing an internal carbon price, as well as using other mechanisms to inform investment decisions.

 Companies should describe the risks, challenges and uncertainties to achieve the net-zero plan, assumptions made and the source of information for these assumptions.

 - Fluctuating decarbonisation costs: Net-zero plans are dependent on a number of external factors that can cause costs to change significantly — therefore, trends should be monitored carefully.

 - Political development: Factors such as speed of renewal energy deployment, governments subsidies, and funding will likely all impact the pace of a net-zero strategy.